 Now don’t get me wrong, I like the ‘Peter Rabbit’ movie a lot and I’m currently looking forward to the sequel next year.
 But the point I’m trying to make here is that Sony seems to depend on the money-making aspects of movies as opposed to how audiences and critics give varying reviews on those films.

 It’s astonishing then that Sony seems to be greedy on getting most of the profits from the ‘Spider-Man’ movies with Marvel Studios’ input whereas they could easily make more ‘Spider-Man’ movies without Marvel Studios’ involvement too.
 I mean, they released a ‘Spider-Man’ film already last Christmas.

 Yeah!
 Remember that one?
-‘Spider-Man: Into The Spider-Verse’!
+‘Spider-Man: Into the Spider-Verse’!
 How did that film turn out?
 It was a box office success!
-They’re even making a sequel to that CGI animated movie!
+They’re even making a sequel to the CGI animated movie!
 The possibilities for more ‘Spider-Man’ movies without Marvel Studios’ involvement are endless.
 The potential is there, is it not?

 Sony can still make a ‘Spider-Man’ movie without Marvel Studios whilst also working with them to make ‘MCU’ movies with Spider-Man in them at the same time.
 It’s no big deal.
 They can still make both Marvel Studios-related and non Marvel Studios-related ‘Spider-Man’ films in order to make a profit.

 I mean, look at ‘Venom’…um, yeah, okay.
 Well, we all know how that turned out.
 That’s a pretty bad example, even though it made a ton of money and is getting a sequel for some odd reason.
 Seriously that was an awful movie!
 But the point still stands.
 Non-‘MCU’ movies with ‘Spider-Man’ are possible!